Leaderboard

 3 points

-That's a trip that 'everyone' should take at least once.... just preferably NOT after a big rain in the area due to landslides on a stretch of the road that was, in the Mexican way, very poorly engineered.
+5. That's a trip that 'everyone' should take at least once.... just preferably NOT after a big rain in the area due to landslides on a stretch of the road that was, in the Mexican way, very poorly engineered.
 The initial part of the trip is through sugarcane country (just don't do that during sugarcane harvest time!), then a stop in Talpa de Allende and a stay-over in Mascota maybe; then on the way to PV the next morning a stop in San Sebastian del Oeste is in order.
 After departing that little burg you will cross over the spectacular El Puente de Cristal bridge and realize that before it was there not that many years ago one had to snake down the canyon-side on a dirt road and cross the river... and I mean drive through the water..... and back up the other side of the canyon!
-As I say, a sure 'at least one time in your life' way to go to PV from Lakeside.3 points
+As I say, a sure 'at least one time in your life' way to go to PV from Lakeside.

-Tell it to the Chinese.
+6. Tell it to the Chinese.
 World's #1 polluter has more coal fired plants under construction than currently exist in the entire U.S. Responsible alone for more than half the ocean pollution on the planet.
 Do you think they are taxing themselves silly and damaging their economy to save the climate?
 I think they are laughing their heads off at us while they show up at these world meetings and mutter platitudes and watch the western world pretend it can solve this problem with windmills, electric cars, taxes and regulations and carbon credits.
 I'll tell you what we've been doing, regulating and taxing away our own capacity to manufacture while buying a bunch of mostly ill made junk from the world's dirtiest country instead of one of the cleanest.
 Heck, Mexico is even cleaner than China.
 Ironically, we could probably do more for global pollution and climate just by not banning their junk and telling companies to return to North and Central America or shut down.
-And just for fun, google up "list of failed climate predictions."3 points
+And just for fun, google up "list of failed climate predictions."

-"One irony of the current market is that weather events ascribed to global warming are stoking demand for transport of out-of-favor coal.
+8. "One irony of the current market is that weather events ascribed to global warming are stoking demand for transport of out-of-favor coal.
 A second irony is that the decarbonization push in China could increase coal-shipping demand even more." https://www.freightwaves.com/news/if-coal-is-dead-why-are-all-those-ships-so-full-of-it/comment-page-1#comment-137998 "Next time you see an electric car or a charging station, keep in mind the emissions involved in producing the battery and the electricity used to keep it running." https://fee.org/articles/electric-cars-aren-t-nearly-as-green-as-people-think/ https://www.europereloaded.com/new-study-confirms-electric-vehicles-worse-for-climate-than-diesel-cars/ "Some of the shortages are due to accidents, like the cutting of an undersea cable to the UK, but most are due to green policies and stupid political choices, ironically shutting down oil and gas-fired power plants and fossil fuel exploitation and transport at the demand of the greens, who grossly overestimate both global warming and the ability of air, sun and water to take their place.
-Ironically, this means coal -- the dirtiest possible fuel -- is back in huge demand." https://www.americanthinker.com/articles/2021/10/green_policies_return_the_world_to_coal.html3 points
+Ironically, this means coal -- the dirtiest possible fuel -- is back in huge demand." https://www.americanthinker.com/articles/2021/10/green_policies_return_the_world_to_coal.html

-My, we do bruise for others well.
+9. My, we do bruise for others well.
 If you don't think there's group think over there, go start posting the opposing of the prevailing point of view and see what happens.
 Make sure you have your flame suit on.
 Judging from several of the comments here looks like I got too close to home with that observation.
 As for censorship, 90 percent of it is because some here just can't resist making personal comments.
 Those are much more welcome over there.
 Hence my observation that the OP will find it more suitable there.
 I suspect he may not be the only one, Oregon.
 BTW, definition of vitriol: Bitterly abusive feeling or expression.
-Methinks thou doth protest too much, Sr. Kam.2 points
+Methinks thou doth protest too much, Sr. Kam.

 2 points

-Let's not forget Stop The Steal....hoax of the year.1 point
+13. Let's not forget Stop The Steal....hoax of the year.

 1 point